 Our Board of Directors has not established any standing committees, including an Audit Committee, Compensation Committee or a Nominating Committee.
 The Board of Directors as a whole undertakes the functions of those committees.
 Our Board of Directors believes that its decision not to establish any standing committees has been appropriate due to our status as a "shell company" until recently.
-The Board of Directors expects to establish one or more of the preceding committees whenever it believes that doing so would benefit us, which will probably be during our current fiscal year.
+The Board of Directors expects to establish one or more of the preceding committees whenever it believes that doing so would benefit us.